Girv98/asca-rust/doc/grammars/alias_peg.md

 ALIAS   ←   INTO / FROM

-INTO    ←   REPLACE ARR SEG+ EOL
+INTO    ←   REPLACE ARR OUTPUT EOL
 FROM    ←   INPUT ARR REPLACE EOL

 REPLACE ←   RPL_TRM ( ',' RPL_TRM )* ','?